isama92/Isabak/README.md

 A folder `isabak` will be created at the `global.destination` and backups will be added inside, the folder will be deleted and recreated each usage.

+If omitted, borg default compression will be set to `none`.

 ## TODO
 - Change logs level using config.yaml `global.log_level`
 - move logger config to another file instead of main.py